 In his preface to The Southwark Mysteries, Constable writes that these Vision Books…

-‘Vision Books… were revealed by The Goose to John Crow at Crossbones...
-My shamanic double had somehow raised the Spirit of a medieval Whore, licensed by a Bishop, yet allegedly denied Christian burial…’
+were revealed by The Goose to John Crow at Crossbones… My shamanic double had somehow raised the Spirit of a medieval Whore, licensed by a Bishop, yet allegedly denied Christian burial…

 In the course of the Vision Books, The Goose leads John Crow on a journey through the secret history of south London’s ancient Liberty to reveal her transforming ‘vision of humanity’.
 The second part of The Southwark Mysteries expands that vision in a cycle of contemporary Mystery Plays, set on Bankside.
 The third part is entitled the Glossolalia, a glossary of local history and occult lore.
 The entire book can also be read as a grimoire or book of magical invocations.

 Constable frequently spoke of John Crow as a distinct entity, a spirit much like The Goose.
-Yet from 1998 onwards, he began performing work from The Southwark Mysteries as John Crow, and played the character for the 2000 production of The Mystery Plays in Shakespeare’s Globe and Southwark Cathedral.
-Since 1998, he has conducted The Halloween of Cross Bones and other rituals in this ‘shamanic’ role, and is widely known as John Crow in many pagan, occult and other alternative sub-cultures.
+Yet the character had previously appeared as an alter ego in his solo comedy I Was An Alien Sex God and other works.
+From 1998 onwards, Constable began performing work from The Southwark Mysteries as John Crow, and played the character for the 2000 production of The Mystery Plays in Shakespeare’s Globe and Southwark Cathedral.
+Since 1998, he has conducted The Halloween of Cross Bones and other rituals in this shamanic persona, and is widely known as John Crow in many pagan, occult and other alternative sub-cultures.